citedrive/bibtex.eu/docs/intro.md

 And that is exactly what this little guide aims to accomplish: give you a basic set-up using an example, and show you how to use BibTeX from the ground up.
 In the future, we'll refer to document systems other than LaTeX, and details on this website, but for now, we'll stay focused on the basics.

-## Step 1: Create a .bib-file create some entries.
+## Step 1: Create a .bib-file and create some entries.

 We begin by generating a .bib-file, such as **bibliography.bib**, which is then filled with BibTeX entries.
 A BibTeX entry is written in the following format and represents each literature source (book, essay, etc.) with the information required for citation and inclusion in the bibliography.
-Let's say we want to cite the book "The Old Man and the Sea" by Ernest Hemingway, then BibTeX entry would look like this:
+Let's say we want to cite the book "The Old Man and the Sea" by Ernest Hemingway, then the entry would look like this:

 ```latex
 @book{Hemingway1952,